Weekly Report on Stock Technicals Stock Beta Estimates Update Alerts Site Map Contact

 Avg profit/avg drawdown 0.1

 This system is also unprofitable.
 Note that it trades faster than the one above, and 30% of the trades are profitable.
 It has a similar average drawdown as the prior MACD system.
-Thus the simple trend/momentum following systems illustrated here are insufficient for actual trading.
+Thus the simple trend/momentum following systems illustrated here appear to be insufficient for actual trading.
+It may be possible however to use the MACD indicator productively in combination with other signals.

 Continue to part 7 - "Relative Strength Index - RSI Trading Systems"